 If the manure comes from a healthy animal, then it may be good.
 You can mix them with some water to create a paste for the larvae.
 Chicken manure, pig manure give good results.
 Chicken manure however may heat up the bin.
-If you can stand the smell, then using chicken manure is perfect for the larvae.
+If you can stand the smell, then using chicken manure is okay for the larvae.
 Rabbit manure doesn't heat up as much and it is moist enough for the baby larvae.
 Larvae from 4 days old can eat this stuff with ease.